Need to manage your cash flow needs? Term deposit accounts that pay interest monthly could help you get there.

 What are some of the risks to watch out for?

 Another feature to avoid is the automatic renewal.
-In some cases, if you don’t make your intent known before the close of your terms, an institution may automatically renew the term deposit account.
-Be clear with the bank before the terms are to end if your intent is to withdraw the balance.
+In some cases, if you don’t make your intent known before the end of your term, the institution may automatically renew the term deposit account.
+Be clear with the bank before the term ends if your intent is to withdraw the balance.